yourjumbly/1st-arborfield-alexa/README.md

 We also created a custom slot called "section" which can be either "Cubs", "Beavers" or "Scouts".
 One day soon we'll update the skill so that Alexa will prompt you if you forget to supply a value for that slot when you ask her.

 <h2>AWS Lambda</h2>
 The code to fetch the scouting events runs inside AWS Lambda using NodeJS 8.10.

-You'll need to create a custom Lambda and upload the code from this repository as a zip file into your Lambda.
+You'll need to create a custom Lambda and link it to your alexa skill using the alexa skill id.

+Then you need to zip the code from this repository (and the node_modules folder) and upload the zip file into your Lambda.

 Remember to change the following values in configuration.js before saving your Lambda:
 <pre><code>